 It upset me that the person I loved was hurting himself and our relationship.
 He dipped in and out of using heroin throughout the five and a half years we spent together.
-I honestly thought he would change for the better.
-It was soon evident that his life was destined to be laced with harmful addiction and crime to support his expensive habit.
+I honestly thought he would change for the better and with the help of white sands drug detox, we were able to get a good life.
+Later, with the influence of his friends it was soon evident that his life was destined to be laced with harmful addiction and crime to support his expensive habit.
 I know this because when I ended our relationship he spiraled out of control and ended up doing time in prison.

 THE AMOUNT OF EMOTIONAL ABUSE I ENDURED THROUGHOUT THE YEARS WAS INSURMOUNTABLE.
 I WAS LIED TO OVER AND OVER.
 SOMETHING DRUG ADDICTS GET REALLY GOOD AT.
 YOU COULD IMAGINE, AS A YOUNG WOMAN WHO WAS STILL DISCOVERING HERSELF AND WHERE SHE BELONGED, HOW CHALLENGING THIS WOULD HAVE BEEN ON MY MENTAL HEALTH.
 I CRIED SO MUCH DURING THOSE FIVE YEARS AND WAS CONFUSED AND DELUDED FOR MOST OF THE TIME.